MediScribe/docjet-mobile/docs/current/refactoring/user_id_auth_refactor_todo.md

       - The MockAuthSessionProvider is now properly registered in injection_container_test.dart
       - These fixes complete task 5.C successfully

-    **5.D. [ ] Remote DataSource Refactoring**
+    **5.D. [x] Remote DataSource Refactoring**
-    5.D.1. [ ] Create test file to verify `JobRemoteDataSource` interface no longer requires `userId` 5.D.2. [ ] Create tests to verify `ApiJobRemoteDataSourceImpl` uses `AuthSessionProvider` correctly 5.D.3. [ ] Update interface to remove `userId` parameter from `createJob` method 5.D.4. [ ] Update implementation to inject and use `AuthSessionProvider` 5.D.5. [ ] Add proper error handling for authentication errors 5.D.6. [ ] Run all tests relevant to this task and ensure they are passing.
+    5.D.1. [x] Create test file to verify `JobRemoteDataSource` interface no longer requires `userId` 5.D.2. [x] Create tests to verify `ApiJobRemoteDataSourceImpl` uses `AuthSessionProvider` correctly 5.D.3. [x] Update interface to remove `userId` parameter from `createJob` method 5.D.4. [x] Update implementation to inject and use `AuthSessionProvider` 5.D.5. [x] Add proper error handling for authentication errors 5.D.6. [x] Run all tests relevant to this task and ensure they are passing.
-    5.D.7. [ ] Run Analyze; determine with fixes should be done and which not due to ripple effects they would have.
+    5.D.7. [x] Run Analyze; determine with fixes should be done and which not due to ripple effects they would have.
 Add your findings here.
+      - Interface was already correctly changed to remove userId parameter and use AuthSessionProvider
+      - Implementation was already correctly updated to use AuthSessionProvider for getting the user ID
+      - Created new test files to verify both the interface and implementation
+      - All tests are passing, including the new tests created for this task
+      - No analyzer issues were found in the data sources files
+      - The changes from previous tasks properly updated the DI container to inject AuthSessionProvider
+      - Verified that E2E tests are passing with the updated implementation

 6. [ ] **Fix Exception Handling in Data Source Implementation** 6.1. [ ] Update `_createJobFormData` method to handle authentication errors consistently